digital-asset/daml/daml-lf/README.md

   LF-compatible decimal handling, the `Decimal` API is a good source of useful functions.

+- `data-scalacheck` supplies Scalacheck `Arbitrary`s for the custom collections provided by the `data` library.

 - `interpreter` is the "unified interpreter" used for both the sandbox and the production ledger.
 It is an efficient [CEK machine][], interpreting the `lfpackage` terms using a (non-serializable) internal